 She also always asked for prayers over herself when she had a big observation or test.
 Michelle got it.
 She got the tool that was prayer.
 She understood that seeking the Kingdom of God empowered her where she was weak.

 I used to get a little amused at her Facebook requests for prayer over small things.
 Things that wouldn’t bother me because I’m pretty confident in my ability to test or present.
 But she really struggled in this area.
-She really struggled with insecurity when it came to work and presenting herself.
+She really struggled with insecurity when it came to working and presenting herself.

 But she was right and I was wrong.
 We need to be bold in our need for prayer.